-Granted, articles and FAQ pages are geared towards folks in the “research” phase of the buy cycle.
-These people aren’t quite ready to buy – but they are checking out options.
-Adding a non-obtrusive call to action may move them along the conversion path a tad faster.
+Because you should always care. :) Granted, articles and FAQ pages are geared towards folks in the “research” phase of the buy cycle.
+These people may not be quite ready to buy – but they are checking out options.
+Adding a non-obtrusive call to action may move the reader along the conversion path a tad faster.

 How can I find dead-end pages?

 There’s no easy way to do this other than manually reviewing a site’s pages and looking for links.
 Here are the pages you’ll want to evaluate first:

 - Any FAQ or article page that discusses a popular product or service – especially if that page is positioning well.